nikkim97/Transit/README.md

 ```

-I should get back next trains coming to the station after a given time
+To get all next trains coming to the station after a given time

 ```
 API Request Example: